habibanalytics/Towards-Data-Science/Weeks/Week 1.md

 # **Week 1**

 ## Python Progress
 This was my first week.
 In the first week I completed a python course from coursera.

+## My Completed Courses
 *[Python for everybody (Getting started with Python)](https://www.coursera.org/learn/python?specialization=python)*

 Certifications attached on [LinkedIn Profile](https://www.linkedin.com/in/habib-ur-rehman/)

 ## About this course
-I will recommend this course for a beginner level person who doesn't know anything about programming whatsoever.

 It's a great course that teaches you the basics of programming, Underlying structure of the computer, how the computer thinks, how the computer works with the programs etc.
 The things I learned in  this course were mainly Focusing around variables, if else statements, loops, try except.